 - Essay: Choose one topic (200-250 words)

 - Recent developments in music technology provide the modern composer with practically limitless creative possibilities.
 Describe your thoughts on the intersection of technology and music.

 - At SFCM, we bring people together to better the lives of others through music.
 Describe one way in which you have contributed to your community, whether in your family, the classroom, your neighborhood, etc.

-Final Audition Requirements
+Final Audition Portfolio

 - Bach, Notebook for Anna Magdalena

 - Kabalevsky, Pieces for Children, Op.
 27